-ST: ...pay attention when you walk around, and you'll be sure to notice...

-TT: ...se vi guardate intorno quando andate in giro, noterete di sicuro...
+(ST 35): ...pay attention when you walk around, and you'll be sure to notice...
+(TT 35): ...se vi guardate intorno quando andate in giro, noterete di sicuro...

-ST: ...the diet craze...could lure you into believing that you'll soon...

-TT: ...la mania della dieta...induce quanti vi si sottopongono a sperare...
+(ST 36): ...the diet craze...could lure you into believing that you'll soon...
+(TT 36): ...la mania della dieta...induce quanti vi si sottopongono a sperare...

-In the first example, the second person pronouns in the English ST are translated in the Italian TT through a double strategy, of Divergence ("you" $\rightarrow tu/voi$) and of Substitution (pronoun \rightarrow verb).
-In the second one, an impersonal form has been preferred, definitely [+formal].
+In (ST 35), the second person pronouns in the English ST are translated in the Italian TT through a double strategy, of Divergence ("you" $\rightarrow tu/voi$ ) and of

+Substitution (pronoun $\rightarrow$ verb).
+In (ST 36), an impersonal form has been preferred, definitely [+formal].

-As with the Substitution of imperative (see above), also this choice can be interpreted as a wish to adhere to textual conventions of Italian tourist texts, less direct and [+formal].
+As with the Substitution of imperative (see above), this choice can be also interpreted as a wish to adhere to textual conventions of Italian tourist texts, less direct and [+formal].